top of page

 A participatory and evidence-based approach

-This guide is being developed on the ground, through desk research, field visits, interviews, questionnaires etc.
+This guide is being developed through desk research, field visits, interviews and questionnaires.

 It will mix consultation (gathering views) and co-creation (shaping ideas together).